 Any changes in the market price of our common stock before the completion of the Merger will not affect the number of shares of our common stock issuable to Enliven's stockholders pursuant to the Merger Agreement.
 Therefore, if before the completion of the Merger the market price of our common stock declines from the market price on the date of the Merger Agreement, then Enliven's stockholders could receive merger consideration with substantially lower value than the value of such merger consideration on the date of the Merger Agreement.
-Similarly, if before the completion of the Merger the market price of our common stock on the date of the Merger Agreement, then Enliven's stockholders could receive merger consideration with substantially greater value than the value of such merger consideration on the date of the Merger Agreement.
+Similarly, if before the completion of the Merger the market price of our common stock increases from the market price of our common stock on the date of the Merger Agreement, then Enliven's stockholders could receive merger consideration with substantially greater value than the value of such merger consideration on the date of the Merger Agreement.
 The Merger Agreement does not include a price-based termination right.